glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Enhanced test case execution and reporting
    - ✅ AI pair programming assistance with context-aware hints and code suggestions

+7. **Voice Interaction (Sprint 7)**
+   - ✅ Integrated Speech-to-Text using Deepgram's API
+   - ✅ Implemented Text-to-Speech capabilities with Deepgram
+   - ✅ Created a voice-enabled CLI interface
+   - ✅ Updated system prompts for voice interactions
+   - ✅ Added error handling for audio recording and playback

 ### Next Steps
-1. Set up real-time conversational interaction with STT/TTS
-2. Enhance the DynamicQuestionGenerationTool with more adaptivity
+1. Enhance the DynamicQuestionGenerationTool with more adaptivity
-3. Design a secure code execution sandbox for production use
+2. Design a secure code execution sandbox for production use
+3. Implement additional languages support for voice interaction

 ### Technical Debt & Improvements
 1. Add more comprehensive error handling in evaluation tools